ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 $$

 In this simple situation the distribution of the difference of the means is well studied and can be tested directly.
 The expected distribution of this statistic is known and easily computable: a commonly used tool in a statistician's toolbox.

-__Unknown distributions.__ What if we are interested in something other than the mean?
-Perhaps some random function over the fruits, or a new ``interpretability measure" over transformer subnetworks.
-We may not know how that measure is distributed, or any other properties that may help define a null distribution.
-What can we do?

-__Permutation testing__
-provides a method for estimating the null distribution using samples provided to us.
-By shuffling our labeling, in this case "apples" and "others", we can estimate the null distribution of the difference: if there was no difference between the groups, then permuting the "labels" should have no effect.
-This can analogously be applied to neural network subgraph hypotheses: if we can "sample" other parts of the network through a resampling of our input data, we can estimate the distribution of the _null_ effect, and get an idea of how _relatively_ likely a particular hypothesis is.

-These measures can become quite complex, and need not only be obvious functions of simple sample means.
-An interpretation of the statement "important for" can be seen as "dependent on", suggesting either direct causality or a less strong _conditional dependence._
-Practical measures that
-extend correlation metrics
-exist for independence
-and conditional independence.
-TODO

-In traditional sciences a question like those above is only the first step in the scientific method, and what typically follows is a __hypothesis test__.
-The defining of this test is critical in ensuring we have something that we can actually make conclusions from.
-The questions above as framed are not good hypotheses: they don't have definite outcomes, and they don't define a clear hypothesis space.
-If we only ask if $\tf$ is similar to $f$, and we only look at a real number, then how do we decide what defines a range of values that we would use to conclude explainability?

-Using the classical hypothesis testing framework, we could define a __null__ and __alternative__ hypothesis:

-$$
-\begin{aligned}
-H_0 &: f \quad \text{is equal to} &\tf \\
-H_A &: f \quad \text{is different from} &\tf \\
-\end{aligned}
-$$

-Importantly, the null hypothesis is __rejected__ and we __accept__ the alternative if for whatever measure we choose, the measurement lies in the __rejection region__ of the space it's in.
-The classical constructions define this region by an $\alpha$-level hypothesis test, where the region defined by some level-set is based on our desire for a certain level of certainty in the conclusion.

-The measures and rejection regions are importantly constructed so that, whenever we get our measurement to test, it is only possible for it to lie in either the null space or the alternative space.
-A well-formed hypothesis test only allows for these two possibilities, and as such there is no ambiguity.

-### Silly Example

-I have some magic number $z$ and I want to know if it is closer to 4 or 8.
-Let's define our measurement as observing $z$.
-A good hypothesis test might define our null and alternatives like so:

-$$
-\begin{aligned}
-H_0 &: z > 6  \\
-H_A &: z \leq 6 \\
-\end{aligned}
-$$

-When we observe $z$, we can clearly determine which region of the hypothesis space it corresponds to and thus conclude where it is cloer to 4 or 8.

-### Typical Testing
-This type of construction works when you have very clearly defined measures and assumptions about what corresponds to different regions of your hypothesis space.
-In the real world, when we measure sample data from a population and want to determine if it similar or different to another group, i.e.,

-$$
-\begin{aligned}
-H_0 &: \bar{x}_1 \neq \bar{x}_2  \\
-H_A &: \bar{x}_1 = \bar{x}_2,
-\end{aligned}
-$$

-we assume something about the distribution of this test statistic under the null, and see if what we measure is significantly different from that distribution.

-The issues with the above and its instantations in sciences have been enumerated, and issues with selecting the rejection level, multiple hypothesis testing, p-hacking, etc. are all real problems.
-But we can use these ideas as a way to inform how we approach interpretability, and take advantage of our distinct and unique model setting, as well as more topical Bayesian approaches, to get around these.

-## For Interpretability
+### Back to Interpretability

-Let's say we believe that a part of some model or function $f$ is doing some operation $g$.
-Our hypothesis is that if it is doing that function, we can replace that part with $g$ and the output of the model will not change.
+Let's generalize the transformer/induction hypothesis back to our initial example and say we believe that a part of some model or function $f$ is doing some operation $g$.
+Our hypothesis is that if it is doing that function, we can replace that part of the model with $g$ and the output of the model will not change.
 Call the model with the replaced module $\tf$.
 Then we want to test:

 $$